dukeofdisaster/elastic-gauntlet/readme.md

 Problem logs have naming convention ```problem-<problem_description>.log```

-## /src
+## /src - WIP
 Contains various scripts that can be used for simulating ```live ``` log setup in the env

-1. gen-palo-batch.sh
-1. gen-cleoy.py
+1. gen-cleo.py
     1. RUN: ```./gen-cleo.py log-samples/problem-cleeo-xml-file.xml hello.xml```
     1. CRON:   ```*/1 * * * * /opt/elastic-gauntlet/src/gen-cleo.py log-samples/problem-cleeo-xml-file.xml /var/log/somepath/`date +%s`.xml```

+## aws/cloudformation
+Contains cloudformation templates for both 7.17 and 8.6 stack

-## /auto-deploy
+## gcp/
-Contains cloud deployment templates that can have variables modified to meet a given need.
-For example of OPERATOR_SOURCE_IP white listed for inbound traffic.

-Special emphasis was placed on making these templates allow shell access over the web in $PICK_YOUR_CLOUD_PROVIDER_HERE because most large orgs should not be allowing arbitrary SSH traffic outbound.
-On some providers this is easier to achieve than others (for example, GCP's shell access to a linux box is straight forward and requires no boilerplate config / othe services)

-1. GCP
+GCP directory has no GCP templates for the following reasons

 1. GCP deployments are excluded because the marketplace has a good pre-canned image which requires minimal setup to get to a state that's ready for BAU practice on v 7.17.
 1. GCP deployment was also a bit weirder than other providers in that it wasn't readily clear if you could just upload a template (like cloudformation or azure) or if you were dependent

 ## /dev-tools
 Contains various dev tools commands that should be straightforward to execute via copy/paste.